 The season of 'mists and mellow fruitfulness' is fast approaching, and one of the treasures of this time of year in my humble opinion is the blackberry.
-This delightful berry, according to a recent discussion on the Herb Society forum, is number one on the top ten antioxidant-rich foods list.
+This delightful berry, according to a discussion I had on the old Herb Society forum many moons ago, is number one on the top ten antioxidant-rich foods list.
 The blackberry is a wonderfully useful plant that provides, fruit, leaves and blossoms to make a variety of herbal remedies, teas, wine and a wealth of sweet and savoury dishes.

 As a young girl, I was given a copy of a book by Cicely Mary Barker full of paintings of 'flower fairies' and poems, one that stuck out in my mind and I still recall is 'The song of the Blackberry Fairy', in fact, when out picking blackberries, I can be heard to recite the poem, much to the amusement of passers by.
 It brings back fond childhood memories of picking those tasty, shiny black jewels, one for me, one for the basket until I could eat no more and I walked home arms and hands scratched, jumper snagged, with sticky purple fingers and a chin full of blackberry juice, yum!

 Once I got home the berries I hadn't managed to eat were handed over to my Mum so that she could turn them into a pie for after tea.
 As I grew older, the blackberries I picked were for my kitchen and, as well as pies and jam, I began making wine from the bounty.
 Blackberry wine makes a wonderful base for mulled wine in the winter especially if you add fresh orange juice, cinnamon and a pinch of cloves.